matthew-renodin/bad_code_examples/README.md

 # code_examples

-This was a interview question which I found odd.
+This was an interview question which I found odd.
 Most of them are memorization problems but we can use them for thinking and developing some analytical skills.

 ## staircase 19 steps